 I trust you’re getting at least a partial refund from the company that messed it up.

-Doug–yes, the whole fix was free of charge.
-As for the past guy who put it in wrong, well, he did other maintenance on the machine besides this, so I doubt I’ll see any refunds on that work.
+Yes, the whole fix was free of charge.
+As for the last guy who put it in wrong, well, he did other maintenance on the machine besides this, so I doubt I’ll see any refunds on that work.

-The only thing they didn’t do was change the seperator because they didn’t have one on the truck.
+The only thing they didn’t do was change the separator because they didn’t have one on the truck.

-So when the problem returned 4 months later, they then had a seperator and swapped that out.
+So when the problem returned 4 months later, they had a separator and swapped it out.

 Then they said the regulator might be bad.
 It’s cheap, so let’s replace it.
 Which they did.

-Problem went away again for about 2 months, then returned again.
-It wasn’t until now that a different repair person came out to discover the regulator was put in backwards.
+The problem went away again for about 2 months, then returned again.
+It wasn’t until now that a different repair person came out to discover the regulator was put in backward.